shawntan/minicraft-android/README.md

 ##To do

 - Save & Resume game
-- Optimisation so that games run smoother with less memory footprint
+- Optimisation so that game run smoother with less memory footprint
-- Testing: not sure if games works at lower levels yet.
+- Testing: not sure if game works at lower levels yet.

 ##Download
 You can download the .apk here: